-Made in Germany – excellent build quality and precision.

 It's excellent – need I say any more?!

-The Weihrauch HW45 is probably the best air pistol you can buy today – it's a little pricey – about £215-£300, but it's definitely worth every penny!
+The Weihrauch HW45 is probably the best air pistol you can buy today – it's a little pricey – retailing for about £215-£300 ($327-$456) (at the time of writing), but it's definitely worth every penny!
 It's very accurate, very powerful, exceptionally well made, and is one of the remaining few air pistols that can be disassembled, repaired, then reassembled again without breaking off any plastic clips (as there is no plastic in the entire design!), and parts can be bought online quite easily.
 If you're looking for an excellent, pro-grade air pistol – look no further!

 Note: If you need some safety goggles to use with your air gun - have a look at these.